rnaveensrinivas/git/README.md

   (use "git restore <file>..." to discard changes in working directory)
   deleted:    f1
 ```
+Here, `rm` removes the file from the working directory but doesn't unstage it.
+You’ll see the file listed under "Changes not staged for commit" in the `git status` output.

+---

 ### Inspecting the Stage

 #### Check the Status of the Repository:
-- To view the state of your repository and see which files are staged, modified, or untracked, use:
+To view the state of your repository and see which files are staged, modified, or untracked, use:
 ```bash
 $ git status
 ```

-##### Example Output:
+**Output**:
 - **Changes to be committed**: Files staged for commit.
 - **Changes not staged for commit**: Modified files that are not yet staged.
 - **Untracked files**: Files in the working directory that are not part of the repository.

 ```bash
 $ git status
 On branch master